ashbabkhan2/Building-an-ML-pipeline-for-short-term-rental-prices/README.md

 > wandb login [your API key]
 ```

-You should see a message similar to:
+We should see a message similar to:
 ```
 wandb: Appending key for api.wandb.ai to your netrc file: /home/[your username]/.netrc
 ```
 ### The configuration
 As usual, the parameters controlling the pipeline are defined in the ``config.yaml`` file defined in
 the root of the starter kit.
 We will use Hydra to manage this configuration file.
-Remember: this file is only read by the ``main.py`` script
+this file is only read by the ``main.py`` script and from main.py we pass it to other components.

 (i.e., the pipeline) and its content is
 available with the ``go`` function in ``main.py`` as the ``config`` dictionary.
 For example,
 the name of the project is contained in the ``project_name`` key under the ``main`` section in